rkmanga/Technical-Writing-Portfolio/README.md

 * SDKs.
 * Developer Implementation Guides.

-*Please note*: specific product names and links have been changed/redacted to preserve proprietary information.
+*Please note*: Specific product names and links have been changed/redacted to preserve proprietary information.